top of page

 3. Pull arms back, bending elbows about 90º.
 Be sure to pinch your shoulder blades together

-4. Reach arms back out straight and release
+4. Reach arms out straight

 2. Plank